Latent Print Technician/Biologist Job

 - Visually inspect and process evidence and related materials for latent prints to include visual and forensic light source examination and conducting basic and advanced physical and chemical processing on

-- Determine suitability for capture of detected latent prints and properly submit evidence for photography, to include the use of photo ticketing
+- Determine suitability for the capture of detected latent prints and properly submit evidence for photography, to include the use of photo ticketing

 - Author, review, and provide quality control (QC) of case notes, photographs, chain-of-custody, electronic communications, and communication logs.
 Prepare all required documentation for the case file relative to